May 28-31, 2025

-Welcome to the 2024 Pacific Basin Consortium for Environment and Health International Meeting
+Welcome to the 20th Pacific Basin Consortium for Environment and Health International Conference.

-The PBC organizing committee is happy to welcome you to the 2024 International meeting website!
+The PBC organizing committee is happy to welcome you to the 20th International conference website!

-Here you will find more information about the meeting and speakers.
+Here you will find more information about the conference and speakers.

 Theme: Bidirectional interactions between climate and health.

-Venue: University of Medicine and Pharmacy, and Windsor Hotel at Ho Chi Minh City, Vietnam.
+Venue: Windsor Hotel, Ho Chi Minh City, Vietnam.

 Room: This information will be provided at a later date.